LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/standard-new-installation/index.rst

 -  Ensure M-Files Desktop Client is installed on the M-Files Server and SQL server
--  Copy Sample Vault to create a new test vault to prototype with the Connector ; or use an existing vault
+-  Copy Sample Vault to create a new test vault to prototype with the Connector, or use an existing vault
 -  Install the package with windows administrator credentials.
--  Connect to the M-Files server with system administration credentials
 -  Setup a dedicated M-Files User for the vault.
 It is recommended to use M-Files authentication.
 However specific windows user can also be used.
 Set user with vault admin rights.
 We recommend a user name that is easily identifiable as a Connector User such as MFSQLConnect
+-  Connect to the M-Files server with the MFSQL User set to system administration credentials

 Run Installation Package on the M-Files Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~